PouyaPouryaie/spring-GraphQL/README.md

 # spring-GraphQL

+This repo contains:
+- GraphQL (query - mutation)
+- Spring Data Jpa
+- Pagination
+- GraphQL test

+This repo show how to use graphQL with spring for represent data, also show how to test it.

 Instruction for use GraphQL
 1. define graphql as directory on resources and create schema file into this directory